yuichi110/drawlib_docs/v0_1/docs/source/manual/themes/official_essentials/doc.rst

 Official Theme: essentials
 =============================

-Theme ``essentials`` has basic 25 colors.
+The ``essentials`` theme comprises 25 basic colors.
-We recommend this theme for advanced users since it covers all of ``default``, ``default2``, ``monochrome`` themes.
+We recommend this theme for advanced users as it includes all aspects of the ``default`` and ``monochrome`` themes.
-If you want to customize our theme, this theme might be good too.
+If you are looking to customize our themes extensively, essentials serves as an excellent base.

-The style rule is same to simple theme ``default2``.
-If you don't know it, please check it first.
-This documentation doesn't mention details.
+The styling rules are the same as those for the ``default`` theme.
+If you are unfamiliar with these rules, please refer to the documentation for the default theme first, as this document does not provide detailed styling information.

 Colors
 ==============

-Theme essentials posses 25 colors.
-It covers all other theme's color.
+The ``essentials`` theme includes 25 colors, encompassing all other themes' colors.

 .. figure:: image_colors.png
     :width: 600
     :class: with-border
     :align: center

-    image_colors.png
+    Theme ``essentials`` color chart

-Here is a list of colors.
+Here is a list of the colors.
-You can use ``ColorsThemeEssentials`` for getting RGB codes by its names.
+You can use ``ColorsThemeEssentials`` to retrieve RGB codes by their names.

 - ``red``: RGB(255, 23, 23)
 - ``lightred``: RGB(239, 95, 95).
 Same to ``red`` of default theme.